Mild

 Pollen levels in Jacksonville are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Jacksonville is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Jacksonville is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Jacksonville today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Jacksonville today.
+Weed pollen is low.

 Grass pollen in Jacksonville is very low today.

-Tomorrow's pollen forecast for Jacksonville is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Jacksonville is expected to be about the same, with mild pollen conditions.

 Jacksonville, Florida sits along the humid subtropical coast of Northeast Florida, where mild winters, warm wet summers, and a long growing season create one of the most prolonged allergy calendars in the country.